 4. CHERRY EYE

-Cherry eye, a condition which causes dogs to develop a red bulge in their eyes, is one of the common dog eye problems.
+Cherry eye, a condition that causes dogs to develop a red bulge in their eyes, is one of the common dog eye problems.
 Affected dogs may suffer from eye dryness, swelling, and pain.
 The reasons which cause cherry eye is not well understood, but it is thought that the cause could be from a parasite, bacterial infection, cancer, dermatitis, or possible sun damage.
 Besides, genetics also play a large role in the development of the disease as it is commonly associated with a congenital weakness of the connective tissues around the third eyelid.

 Image source: Wikipedia

 One good news is that cherry eye is not a life-threatening condition.
 When treated early, it could be reversible and will not result in permanent ocular damage.
-Hence, dogs with cherry eye should consult the veterinarian and be treated promptly.
-Primary treatment options include treatment with topical antibiotics, anti-inflammatory agents, and also the surgical replacement of the gland in the dog’s eye.
+Hence, dogs with cherry eyes should consult the veterinarian and be treated promptly.
+Primary treatment options include treatment with topical antibiotics, anti-inflammatory agents, and also surgical replacement of the gland in the dog’s eye.
 However, despite its effects in reducing inflammation and preventing secondary infection, topical therapy is rarely successful in curing cherry eye and hence its use in this condition is not recommended.

 Conjunctivitis, or preferably known as pink eye, is a medical condition that involves the inflammation of the conjunctiva, a type of membrane that covers the front part of the eyeball and also lines the eyelids.
 Affected dogs often have reddened and swollen eyelids accompanied by abnormal stringy drainage which could cause a great deal of discomfort.